takenet/textc-csharp/README.md

     }
 });

-// Creating a instance to be shared by all processors var calendar = new Calendar();
+// 3.
+Create a instance of the processor object to be shared by all processors var calendar = new Calendar();

-// The command processors
+// 4.
+Create the command processors
 var addRemiderCommandProcessor = new ReflectionCommandProcessor(
     calendar,
     nameof(AddReminderAsync),